6peterlu/coherence-chat/README.md

 Chatservice for Coherence

 ## Deployment pattern
-During development, test with a dev flask server: `python bot.py`.
+During development, test with a dev flask server: `NOALERTS=1 python bot.py`.

-Run pytest with `UNITTESTING=1 pytest` and ensure all is passing.
+Run pytest with `NOALERTS=1 pytest` and ensure all is passing.

 Before pushing to prod, test with gunicorn locally: `gunicorn -b 0.0.0.0:5000 bot:app --workers 1`